Nicholas Katzenbach: Government service

-In September 2008, Katzenbach published Some of It Was Fun: Working with RFK and LBJ (W. W. Norton), a memoir of his years in Government service.
+In September 2008, Katzenbach published a memoir about his years in government service.

 The "Stand in the Schoolhouse Door"

 On June 11, 1963, Katzenbach was a primary participant in one of the most famous incidents of the Civil Rights struggle.
 Alabama Governor George Wallace stood in front of Foster Auditorium at the University of Alabama in an attempt to stop desegregation of that institution by the enrollment of two black students, Vivian Malone and James Hood.
 This became known as the "Stand in the Schoolhouse Door".
 Hours later, Wallace stood aside only after being ordered to do so by Alabama National Guard General Henry V. Graham.

 Role in JFK assassination investigation

 Katzenbach has been credited with providing advice after the assassination of John F. Kennedy that led to the creation of the Warren Commission.
 On November 25, 1963, he sent a memo to Johnson's White House aide Bill Moyers recommending the creation of a Presidential Commission to investigate the assassination.
 To combat speculation of a conspiracy, Katzenbach said the results of the FBI's investigation should be made public.
 He wrote, in part: "The public must be satisfied that Oswald was the assassin; that he did not have confederates who are still at large".

 Four days after Katzenbach's memo, Johnson appointed some of the nation's most prominent figures, including the Chief Justice of the United States, to the Commission.
 Conspiracy theorists later called the memo, one of thousands of files released by the National Archives in 1994, the first sign of a cover-up by the government.